PhilToolan/SciFiUI/README.md

 # Description of the assignment

+My assingment is the ui of a full spaceship including all these rooms (Cockpit, bedroom, engine room and lab).
+It consists of each room being displayed simultaneously aswell as a life size version of the console command panel that is on the bedroom wall.
+In the cockpit you can travel from planet to planet using a warp drive, the bedroom houses a window and white board, the engine room reacts to the use of the warp drive and the in the lab you can operate a laser.

 # Instructions

+The UI consists of buttons which can be pressed.
+You can also click and drag your mouse on the white board to draw lines.
+All the other instructions for use, are on the UI itself like pressing RIGHT for an orbit of the planet.

 # How it works

+All the drawing is done relative to each other segment as to allow equal size for each room.
+All rooms have their own seperate class apart from the engine room which is in the cockpit class.

 # What I am most proud of in the assignment